zhullyb/monyhar/monyhar/docs/testing/test_executable_api.md

 those names or globs. "*" is _only_ supported at the end, i.e., 'Foo.*' is legal, but '*.bar' is not.
 If the string has a "-" at the front, the test (or glob of tests) must be skipped, not run.
-This matches how test names are specified in the simple form of the [Chromium Test List Format][9].
+This matches how test names are specified in the simple form of the [Monyhar Test List Format][9].
 We use the double colon as a separator because most other common punctuation characters can occur in test names (some test suites use URLs as test names, for